 This is the only pass you’ll need to cover all the key sights in Hakone.
-It comes in a 2-day (¥5140) and 3-day (¥5640) option and includes all the different transport needed to reach each attraction and discounts to some certain attractions as well as shopping.
+It comes in a 2-day (¥5140) and 3-day (¥5640) option and includes all the different transport needed to reach the main attractions as well as discounts on certain vendors.

 You can order a Hakone Free Pass beforehand through Klook for S$62 and $68 for the 2 and 3 day pass respectively.
 If it’s your first time using Klook, use the promo code <KLOOKTTI> to enjoy $5 off your Hakone Free Pass!

-After ordering, don’t forget to collect your pass from the Odakyu Sightseeing centre at Shinjuku station (8am – 6pm).
+After ordering, collect your pass from the Odakyu Sightseeing centre at Shinjuku station (8am – 6pm).
 No printouts needed.
 Just show the QR code from the Klook app.

 If you’re wondering whether the pass is worth it’s value (convenience aside), check out our budget breakdown at the end of the post to find out.